kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 ### Getters and setters

 Methods that get attributes and set them are called *getters* and *setters*.
 Not all classes should have getters and/or setters.
-As a rule of thump, I like to think that mostly domain classes should use them.
+As a rule of thumb, I like to think that mostly domain classes should use them.
 A domain class is a class that belongs to the domain that you are modelling.
 We are going to show how getters and setters work in Java and Python